Local restaurant puts procedures in place while they wait to get the green light to re-open

 FRESNO, Calif.
-(KGPE) – Although there is no set date as to when restaurants will be able to start offering dine-in again, one local restaurant is already putting procedures in place.
+(KSEE) – Although there is no set date as to when restaurants will be able to start offering dine-in again, one local restaurant is already putting procedures in place.

 “Whatever is necessary, if we need to check our temperatures or customer temperatures, we have thermometers, we’re ready for it,” said Vatche Moukhtarian, owner of Cracked Pepper Bistro.